gdmgent-1819-wot/labo-4-research-connecting-devices/README.md

 ```
 npm install -g ember-cli
 ```
-don't forget to download the node modules when cloning this project:
+Don't forget to download the node modules when cloning this project:
 ```
 npm install
 ```